 The 50/30/20 Budget Rule Explained

 Managing your money doesnโt have to be complicated.
 The 50/30/20 budget rule offers a simple framework that anyone can follow to take control of their finances.
+Whether youโre just starting your career or looking for a better way to organize your spending, this approach gives you a clear structure without requiring you to track every single dollar.

 What Is the 50/30/20 Rule?